mchrzanka/client-side-javascript/crackcode/Readme.md

 ```

 ## css ##
 Reboot is the minicssreset by Jeremy Thomas  [available for download here](https://jgthms.com/minireset.css/).
 I prefer to start all UI Development with all margin padding striped out and with all elements having the same font size and line height.
-Styles.css is for you to write your own custom developer styles.
+The styles.css file is you're custom developer styles.
 ```bash
 ./css
 ├── reboot.css